 Sometimes you just want to make something straightforward and simple.
 No tricks.
 No experiments.
 Just something plain and pure and seasonally appropriate.
 Like this American Porter, Tilde Porter:

 After my last couple of brews, I needed to take the pressure off.
-I didn’t want to do anything “special” or creative.
+I didn’t want to do anything “special” or creative or competitive and difficult.
 I just needed to strip my process down to the basics.
 Water plus malt plus hops plus yeast equals beer.

 Brew day got underway nice and early when I got home from the gym that morning.
 I got the flame going on the kettle to heat the mash water and in the meantime, I inspected that lovely grist.